 Related Work To the best of our knowledge, there is no documented algorithm that uses bisimulation to minimize NTA, but we do know of a number of minimization algorithms that operate on various kinds of tree automata.
-For instance, algorithms for guided tree automata (GTA) are considered in [?].
+For instance, algorithms for guided tree automata (GTA) are considered in [5].
 A GTA is a bottom-up tree automaton equipped with separate state spaces that are assigned by a top-down automaton.
 According to the authors, minimization of GTA is possible in time O(nm), (here, n is the total number of states and m the total representation size) but it still remains an open question whether or not tree automata can be minimized in time $O(m \log m)$.
-In [?], Cristau et al. claim that a deterministic bottom-up tree automaton for unranked trees can be minimized in quadratic time using the algorithm proposed in [?].
-In [?], the minimal tree automaton until a fixed point is reached, but no results regarding the computational complexity are presented.
+In [9], Cristau et al. claim that a deterministic bottom-up tree automaton for unranked trees can be minimized in quadratic time using the algorithm proposed in [11].
+In [6], the minimal tree automaton is computed using an algorithm that construct congruences of the input automaton until a fixed point is reached, but no results regarding the computational complexity are presented.

-In [?], Nivat and Podelski propose a generalization of deterministic top-down tree automata to r-l-deterministic top-down tree automata (l-r DTA).
+In [17], Nivat and Podelski propose a generalization of deterministic top-down tree automata to r-l-deterministic top-down tree automata (l-r DTA).
 The recognizing power of this device lies strictly between that of "traditional" deterministic and non-deterministic top-down tree automata.
 Nivat and Podelski shows every l-r DTA A can be minimized to obtain the unique minimal l-r DTA recognizing L(A), although they do not formulate an explicit minimization algorithm.
 There have also been attempts to impose restrictions on NTAs to obtain devices with nicer mathematical properties.
-In [?], a new class of non-deterministic tree automata called residual finite tree automata (RFTA) is defined, where the bottom-up case gives a new characterization of regular tree languages.
+In [8], a new class of non-deterministic tree automata called residual finite tree automata (RFTA) is defined, where the bottom-up case gives a new characterization of regular tree languages.
 The authors state that for a given RFTA, there always exists a canonical NTA (the problem of finding it is still in PSPACE).

-Outline Section ?? covers the preliminaries, while Section ?? generalizes a partitioning algorithm from [?] to trees.
-Section ?? describes the necessary calculation steps.
-In Section ??, the extended algorithm is applied to the minimization of NTA, and in Section ??, we show experimental results obtained from a prototype.
+Outline Section 2 covers the preliminaries, while Section 3 generalizes a partitioning algorithm from [18] to trees.
+Section 4 describes the necessary calculation steps.
+In Section 5, the extended algorithm is applied to the minimization of NTA, and in Section 6, we show experimental results obtained from a prototype.
 We conclude with some directions for future work.